Ginfung/constraintAnalysis/README.md

 - do they near the Pareto front?
 In some sense, Pareto front is the optimized result I can get.
 [6] introduced an indicator call "hypervolume".
 This was applied in my project.
 The high "hypervolume" a population has, the more preferable it is.

 ### Comparison for two methods
-The following results are based on the [model](https://github.com/smartSE/constraintAnalysis/blob/master/ExperimentResult/web%20portal%20feature%20tree.txt)
+The following results are based on the [model](https://github.com/smartSE/constraintAnalysis/blob/master/ExperimentResult/Ib%20portal%20feature%20tree.txt)

-We first ignore the defects (that is, there were four objectives in total).
+I first ignore the defects (that is, there Ire four objectives in total).
 Here is the result:
 ![cost](./img/costEval.jpg)
 ![featureE](./img/FeatureNumEval.jpg)
 ![familiarity](./img/usedbeforeNumEval.jpg)